foreseecode/verint-xm-sdk-ios-samples/README.md

 This example demonstrates the use of a custom invite handler.

+## DBASample
+This sample project demonstrates an implementation of the Verint DBA code in an empty iPhone app.

+Features:

+* Start SDK using local configuration
+* Start and stop recording using DBA SDK API
+* Mask and unmask view using DBA SDK API
+* Debug masking

+The recorded session will be available on CxSuite after some time (~1 hour) required for processing video and other session data.

 ## FeedbackSample
 This sample project demonstrates a Swift implementation of the ForeSee Feedback Survey code and configuration.